Freddd13/cloudreve-anisub/README.md

 ### Use Github Action
 1. Fork the repo
 2. Use your own information to set the needed secrets in your repo(Repo Settings -- Secrets and variables -- Actions -- Secrets).
-You need an email with SMTP host, port, account and app password.
+You may need an email with SMTP host, port, account and app password.
 Check out [User config](#User-config) for the full config we need.
 ![](docs/add_secrets.png)
 3. Write your subscriptions into `subscriptions`.
 One sub occupies one line.
 In single line, the first three element represents rss source (acgrip, mikann, dmhy or ...) `folder name` of the anime to be saved in your cloudreve and `direct rss url(optional)`.
 Note that this dir is relative to the `download_dir` in the user config.
 The remaining things are your keywords to match in the RSS title.
 For any keyword, you can simply use the content in url such as `能干的猫今天也忧郁+桜都字幕组` for acgrip, which `+, -, *` is supported.
 The keyword number is not limited.
 Lastly, every element should be separated by `|` with no space (But space is allowed inside keyword).
 4. Enable Workflow r/w permissions